Ivan Gantschev

 Ivan Gantschev (4 January 1925 – 29 June 2014) was a Bulgarian-German illustrator and author of children's books.

+Biography

 Ivan Gantschev was born in Veliko Tarnovo, Bulgaria.
 His father was a lawyer and his mother a school teacher.
 He attended the Academy of Fine Arts in Sofia.
 After leaving the academy he worked as an artist and graphic designer.
 In 1967 he left Bulgaria and settled in Frankfurt, Germany where he lived until his death in 2014.

 In 1973 he published his first children's book "Mäusemax fliegt um die Welt " with Gakken Co Ltd., Japan.

 He illustrated more than 70 books, writing the stories for most of them.

 His picture books have been translated into English and have been published in the United Kingdom.

 Ivan Gantschev's artwork has been exhibited in solo and group exhibitions around the world.